Tax Law

 Taxation Ruling (TR) 2021/D4

-If you need advice on whether you may owe income tax on royalties collected from software licensing, contact us for a confidential and obligation free and discussion:
+If you need advice on whether you may owe income tax on royalties collected from software licensing, contact us for a confidential and obligation-free discussion:

 [1] Taxation Ruling (TR) 2021/D4 [56].